gaurpriyanshu/Netomi_Task/README.md

 3.1 MongoDB Atlas Setup

-A. [Sign up](https://www.mongodb.com/cloud/atlas/register) for a MongoDB Atlas account if you don't have one already.
+A. [Sign up](https://www.mongodb.com/cloud/atlas/register) for a MongoDB Atlas account if you already have one.

 B. Create a new cluster in MongoDB Atlas and configure your network access to allow your application's IP address.